dajeongpaak/definition/README.md

 # Definition

-Vocabrary wordbook that users can search definition of words and save them for quick reference.
+Vocabulary wordbook that users can search definition of words and save them for quick reference.

 [Live Site](https://definition.dajeongpark.com/) 🚀